 - Step 3: Empty the food processor contents into a lined 9×9 baking pan.

-- Step 4: Next, press the cereal bar dough down so it’s flat.
+- Step 4: Next, press the granola bar dough down so it’s flat.
 Freeze for 15 minutes while you melt the chocolate.

 - Step 5: Melt the dark chocolate and pour over the bars, smoothing it out to create an even layer.